Peat in Finland: Wildlife and biodiversity

-25% of Finnish plants grow on bogs and 1/3 of Finnish birds live at some stage around the bog areas.
+25% of Finnish plants grow on bogs and 1/3 of Finnish birds live, at some stage, around the bog areas.
 Biologically there are 60-70 types of bogs.
-The Finnish language distinguish the differences: ”letto, neva, räme, korpi, palsa”.
-More than half of the Finnish bog area had been drained in 2008.
+The Finnish language distinguishes the differences: ”letto, neva, räme, korpi, palsa”.
+More than half of the Finnish bog area had been drained by 2008.
 Peat collection is the most violent attack for the wild nature.
-In peat collection bog is drained and peat layer is collected for several meters.
+During peat collection, bogs are drained and a layer of peat is stripped to a depth of several meters.
 Forest is often planted in the area after the peat collection.
 Regeneration is possible, but the complete regeneration of the bog will take tens of thousands of years.
 In the USA it was calculated in 2002 (Science 297 950 2002) that wetlands are economically more valuable than agricultural fields.
 The increase of bog biodiversity support from $6.5 billion to $45 billion can give $4400–5200 billion. economical benefit (in the world).